 - Tasting and smelling the food in silence, take it all in, and eat slowly.

-Deep breathing techniques are perfect for when you need to steady your nerves and keep your mind from overthinking or your body from reacting in a stressful way.
+Deep breathing or similar breathwork techniques can be perfect for when you need to steady your nerves and keep your mind from overthinking or your body from reacting in a stressful way.

 Pay attention to how you are breathing and why you are breathing that way.